 There are a wide variety of syringe pumps available on the market.
 Understanding the key features is critical in making the right choice for your experiment.

 A syringe pump is only as good as the syringes that you can use with it.
-It is important therefore to ensure that the pump you are using has as wider compatibility with different syringes as possible.
-The compatibility of syringes will be dependent upon the clamping mechanism and the design of the barrel and plunger flanges of the syringes.
-You should always contact the pump manufacturer to ensure that your syringes are compatible with a system.
 Our syringe pumps are compatible with many of the leading brands of syringe, but we recommend using Norm-Ject disposable Luer Lock syringes.

 Channel Independence

-Do you need to control each syringe independent of one another?
 Many syringe pumps only have a single motor to move all the syringes.
 This means that when one syringe dispenses, all syringes dispense.
-This lack of independence in control often limits what you can do with the system.
-Dependent multi-channel pumps have their uses when running the same dispense rates for different types of solution.
-However, if you are looking to use multiple syringes with different pump rates, channel independence (a feature of our dual pump model) is critical.
+If you want to use multiple syringes with different pump rates, channel independence (available with our dual pump model) is critical.

 Pump Force